ADVISORY HEALTH-CORONAVIRUS/SAFRICA BRIEFING

-DURBAN, SOUTH AFRICA - South African Health Minister Joe Phaahla together with a panel of scientist to hold media briefing
+DURBAN, SOUTH AFRICA - South African Health Minister Joe Phaahla to advise media on the latest developments of Omicron variant in South Africa.

 Restrictions: